skip to content

 Will started helping with data importing for the polling station finder in February 2019.
 There were enough elections in the subsequent months and years that he stuck around, helping out on various projects - mainly Where Do I Vote and Every Election.

-Photo of Virginia Dooley
+Photo of Chris Shaw

 Ella Botting